 LinkedIn Live Developers

 According to TechCrunch, LinkedIn has selected several third-party developers of live broadcast streaming services that creators will work with to create and post more polished live video on LinkedIn.
 These include Wirecast, Switcher Studio, Wowza Media Systems, Socialive and Brandlive.
 Microsoft, who own LinkedIn will be providing encoding via Azure Media Services, part of its cloud division.
 The beta testers above are ironing out the creases in the LinkedIn Live sandbox using these tools.
 It will be great to see the functionality rolled out to a wider audience.

-Focusing on user experience is often the case before introducing a paid opportunity for many platforms.
 Video ads were rolled out last year and are said to perform better than other ads.
 The TechCrunch article states that “video ads earn 30 percent more comments per impression than non-video ads and that LinkedIn members spend almost three times more time watching video ads compared to time spent with static Sponsored Content.”

 Paying for live access to events is one way to monetise this feature.
 Imagine being able to attend a conference virtually using LinkedIn Live and LinkedIn Events!
 I’m speculating but I see massive potential for domination in the events space.